A Well-Crafted Programming Course for your Kids

 Experts agree: the earlier kids start learning computer science, the better.
 A computer is being rapidly recognized as a core STEM skill set that should be introduced at an early age – some say exposure should begin as early as kindergarten.
 Early exposure not only helps with subject mastery but with motivation as well.
 In general, kids that learn computer science by high school are 6 times more likely to major in it in college.
 It is especially important for girls, who are 10 times more likely to major in computer science if they learn it by high school.

-To learn computer science at such a young age, you need an engaging, graphical, gamified teaching tool that starts with problems and techniques that anyone can learn.
-Herbert has been successfully used with kids as young as five, where by the end of the first lesson they were already making their own simple programs.
+To learn computer science at such a young age, you need an engaging, graphical, gamified teaching and quantitative assessment tool that starts with problems and techniques that anyone can learn.
+Herbert (a robot used for programming by Wild Noodle) has been successfully used with kids as young as five, whereby at the end of the first lesson they were already making their simple programs.

 A Tool Students Won’t Outgrow

+Wild Noodle's basic programming course uses a robot named Herbert.
 Herbert is unique in that it grows with students, by gradually introducing new programming techniques and by its library of over 3000 puzzles which range from trivial to virtually impossible.
-Herbert starts by teaching basic statements, but incrementally teaches more advanced techniques like functions, parameters, recursion, objects, methods, and optimization.
+Herbert starts by teaching basic statements but incrementally teaches more advanced techniques like functions, parameters, recursion, objects, methods, and optimization.
 It is easy enough for young kids to learn, yet can also be hard enough to stump the best programmers in the world.
-Microsoft used Herbert for many years in its Imagine Cup worldwide college competition as a way to challenge its competitors and ultimately to select the top 6 finalists from a starting field of over 40,000.
+Microsoft used Herbert for many years in its Imagine Cup worldwide college competition as a way to challenge its competitors and ultimately select the top 6 finalists from a starting field of over 40,000.